 A shame, but as you can see for yourself, Elite were right… and it was a blatant copy of the game.
-The full game was sneaked out, and now exists with the same music as the sequel which was released (Featuring changed levels)… And here is the full unreleased game for you to enjoy and spot resemblances to Commando.
+The full game has sneaked out, and now exists with the same music as the sequel which was released (featuring different level maps).
+Here is the full unreleased game for you to enjoy and spot resemblances to Commando.

-Glenn Stubbingfield recently found a scan of the advert, just before they changed it to number 2.
-Another shred of reminants of the first game.
+Glenn Stubbingfield also found a scan of the advert, just before they changed it to number 2.
+Another shred of remnants of the first game.
 Case closed, and luckily one that you can all play… Hopefully one day we will be seeing the original TAP file too.

 Steve Wilcox from Elite talks about the WDW saga (extracted from Retro Gamer)…